 | Typical Attire | Dark, formal clothing | Casual, colorful, or themed |

 Budgeting for an end-of-life service is a practical necessity that can influence the type of ceremony you choose.
-In 2025, we are seeing a wide range of pricing based on the level of personalization and the venue chosen.
+Pricing varies widely based on the level of personalization and the venue chosen.
+The figures below are general ranges, not quotes.

 Breakdown of Expected Expenses